 (B) Incidence

-SGA is identified in approximately 10% of all pregnancies.
-It can vary widely but about 40% of SGA fetuses remain undiagnosed before birth.
-30% of SGA babies will have FGR.
-The more severe, early onset FGR complicates only 0.5% of all pregnancies and 30% of all cases of FGR.
+10% of all pregnancies will be identified as SGA with about 40% of SGA fetuses undiagnosed before birth.
+30% of all SGA babies will have a more extreme growth restriction of FGR.
+Early onset FGR complicates 30% of all FGR cases or just 0.5% of all pregnancies.

 (B) Pathophysiology